 Summary

-Entering an agency partnership is a significant decision that requires thoughtful consideration.
-By asking the right questions, starting with who pays your commissions, how long the agreement lasts, and what compensation you can expect—you can set the stage for a successful and mutually beneficial partnership.
-Getting all the details upfront will allow you to make a decision that best supports your agency’s growth and success.
+Choosing the right agency partnership growth strategy can have a lasting impact on your agency’s success.
+By asking the right questions—starting with who pays your commissions, how long the agreement lasts, and what compensation you can expect—you can set the stage for a profitable and mutually beneficial partnership.
+Getting all the details upfront will allow you to make an informed decision that best supports your agency’s growth and long-term stability.